This package is currently closed.

 Temples, along with the monarchy, are the fabric that binds together the national identity that is Thailand, and some of the most interesting of Thai temples are found in Bangkok.
 We suggest visits to three of Bangkok's most visually stunning temples: Wat Trimitr, which houses the 700-year-old, 5-ton Golden Buddha, the largest in the world; Wat Po, the oldest temple in Bangkok and home to the amazing Reclining Buddha; and Wat Benchamabophit, with its abundance of white Italian marble.

 Often called the "Venice of the East" for its network of canals (klongs), Bangkok can also be explored by boat.
 From this vantage point, you can gain close-up views of traditional Thai life.
 And of course, no visit to Bankgok would be complete without a visit to the colorful Damneon Saduak floating market, held daily.
 It is an experience not to be missed!
 Breakfast provided.

 Day 13: Depart Bangkok/Arrive USA.
-Today, transfer to the airport for your return flight.
-Your memorable journey to Vietnam and Thailand comes to an end as you arrive in the US later today.
+Today, transfer to the airport for your return flight to the USA via Taipei, Taiwan.
 Breakfast provided.